 Should you have a cortisone injection in thumb joint?

 In cases that fail to respond to simple treatments, steroid injection for basal thumb arthritis is the next step.
-In addition, you should consider a cortisone injection for thumb when your pain is severe, or your thumb arthritis stops you from performing simple activities such as dressing, cooking, or cleaning.
+In addition, you should consider a cortisone injection for your thumb when your pain is severe or your thumb arthritis stops you from performing simple activities such as dressing, cooking, or cleaning.

-Recent evidence suggests that ultrasound-guided injections for thumb arthritis are more accurate and effective than blind injections.
+Recent evidence suggests ultrasound-guided injections for thumb arthritis are more accurate and effective than blind injections.
 Specifically for the CMC joint injection, ultrasound-guided injections are 94% accurate compared to 80% with blind injections.
-In addition, cortisone injections for thumb provide good pain relief for up to 6 months.
+In addition, cortisone injections for the thumb provide good pain relief for up to 6 months.

 What about gel injections for thumb arthritis?